 Both are severe conditions that can cause an individual to collapse or enter cardiac arrest.

-Meth also causes the blood’s pressure to rise, which can lead to damaged arteries that block the blood flow to various organs in the body.
+Meth also causes blood pressure to rise, which can lead to damaged arteries that block the blood flow to various organs in the body.

 The Effects of Meth on the Lungs & Respiratory System

 In a similar light, the stimulant effects of meth can cause an individual to experience rapid breathing, lightheadedness and fainting.

 - Smoking meth can cause the alveoli to bleed.
 The alveoli is the portion of the lungs responsible for gas exchange with the body’s blood supply.
 When this happens, a meth user will cough up blood.